 How to Apply

-US Fulbright Scholars in possession of a letter of invitation from a inviting institution in the country they plan to visit should contact their local Fulbright Commission or US Embassy post stating their wish to apply for travel funds.
+US Fulbright Scholars in possession of an invitation from a host institution in the country they plan to visit should contact their local Fulbright Commission or US Embassy post stating their wish to apply for travel funds.
 Fulbright Commissions or US Embassy posts should send requests for support to RTP@aminef.or.id to the attention of Ms. Astrid Lim, Senior Program Officer, or Mr. Rizqi Arifuddin, Associate Program Officer, AMINEF, ordinarily four weeks in advance of the projected visit.
 Requests can be submitted by the commission or post where the activities will take place (i.e., the receiving country), or by the commission or post in the country where the senior scholar is based.
 Fulbright Scholars may not submit requests directly to AMINEF without going through the posts/commissions.

 US Fulbright Scholars may only apply for RTP funds when abroad during their Fulbright grant period.